-The July 2012 Navy report to Congress states that "while carrier names are still 'individually considered,' they are now generally named in honor of past US Presidents."
-Of the 14 most recently named aircraft carriers (those with hull numbers 67 through 80), 10 have been named for U.S. Presidents and 2 for Members of Congress.
+The July 2012 Navy report to Congress states that "while carrier names are still 'individually considered,' they are now generally named in honor of past US Presidents."29 Of the 15 most recent aircraft carriers (those with hull numbers 67 through 81), 10 have been named for past U.S. Presidents and two for Members of Congress.

-The Navy is currently procuring Gerald R. Ford (CVN-78) class carriers.
-29 On January 16, 2007, the Navy announced that CVN-78, the lead ship in the CVN-78 class, would be named for President Gerald R. Ford.
-On May 29, 2011, the Navy announced that CVN-79, the second ship in the class, would be named for President John F. Kennedy.
-On December 1, 2012, the Navy announced that CVN-80, the third ship in the class, would be named Enterprise.
-The Navy made the announcement on the same day that it deactivated the 51-year-old aircraft carrier CVN-65, also named Enterprise.
-CVN-80 is the ninth Navy ship named Enterprise.
+The Navy is currently procuring Gerald R. Ford (CVN-78) class carriers.30 On January 16, 2007, the Navy announced that CVN-78, the lead ship in the CVN-78 class, would be named for President Gerald R. Ford.
+On May 29, 2011, the Navy announced that CVN-79, the second ship in the class, would be named for President John F. Kennedy.31 On December 1, 2012, the Navy announced that CVN-80, the third ship in the class, would be named Enterprise.
+The Navy made the announcement on the same day that it deactivated the 51-year-old aircraft carrier CVN-65, also named Enterprise.32 CVN-80 is the ninth Navy ship named Enterprise.
 CVN-80 was procured in the FY2018 budget, which Congress considered in 2017.
-If CVN-80, like most Navy ships, had been named at about the time of procurement, or later, rather than in 2012, it would have been named by the current Secretary of the Navy, Richard Spencer.
-The July 2012 Navy report to Congress, which was produced when Ray Mabus was the Secretary of the Navy, states that
+If CVN-80, like most Navy